 When we emerge from this, the world will have changed, and we will have adapted along the way.
 Embrace the changes and think about how you can incorporate them into your event.

 Some of your attendees may not be able to travel due to budgets, health, or simply because travel won’t be a priority for their business.
-Work with your event partners on ways to enhance your event experience, such as working with a charity partner, local suppliers, or incorporating the digital space into your event with a live stream.
+Work with your event partners on ways to enhance your event experience, such as working with a charity partner or local suppliers or incorporating the digital space into your event with a live stream.

 Be empathetic and kind.